-- 1. adopt soil conservation practices and sustainable agricultural practices and production systems (e.g. use of nitrogen-fixing species, enrichment of coffee plantations with timber and native tree species and other agroforestry practices); - 2. maintain records for fertilizers and soil additives detailing the products used, source or supplier, quantity applied, date and method of application; - 3. adopt fertilizer and nutrient management practices and optimize chemical fertilizer use, and establish a chemical fertilizer optimization plan with specific goals and actions; - 4. adopt integrated pest management practices, taking careful consideration of all available pest control techniques (e.g. biological control by using beneficial insects or microorganisms, resistant coffee varieties, pruning) to minimize the use of pesticides; - 5. maintain records for pesticides detailing the products used (commercial name and active ingredient), supplier of the product, reason for application, dosage, method and date of application; - 6. implement measures to avoid pesticide drift on adjacent crops and other areas bordering the coffee plantations during application; - 7. establish a reduction plan for the use of pesticides, with specific, time-bound goals or targets; - 8. provide regular training on safe use and handling of agrochemicals (pesticides, fertilizers or other chemicals used) and other agricultural inputs, and store agrochemicals in a safe and adequate manner, in accordance with all applicable legal requirements and standards; - 9. ensure that adequate equipment and personal protective equipment are used in all agricultural operations.
-They shall be regularly checked, maintained and replaced, in accordance with applicable legal standards; - 10. be cognizant of the pesticides listed under global pesticide-related conventions and other international reference lists (The WHO recommended classification of pesticides by hazard, Rotterdam Convention PIC list, Stockholm Convention POP list, PAN International List of highly hazardous pesticides); - 11. as much as possible, replace extremely and highly hazardous pesticides (classes Ia and Ib of the WHO Recommended Classification of Pesticides by Hazard).
+- 1. adopt regenerative agriculture, soil conservation and sustainable agricultural practices enabling climate adaptation, soil health and fertility, and carbon sequestration (e.g. use of nitrogen-fixing species, enrichment of coffee plantations with timber and native tree species and other agroforestry practices); - 2. maintain records for fertilizers and soil additives detailing the products used, source or supplier, quantity applied, date and method of application; - 3. adopt fertilizer and nutrient management practices and optimize chemical fertilizer use, and establish a chemical fertilizer optimization plan with specific goals and actions; - 4. adopt integrated pest management practices, taking careful consideration of all available pest control techniques (e.g. biological control by using beneficial insects or microorganisms, resistant coffee varieties, pruning) to minimize the use of pesticides; - 5. maintain records for pesticides detailing the products used (commercial name and active ingredient), supplier of the product, reason for application, dosage, method and date of application; - 6. implement measures to avoid pesticide drift on adjacent crops and other areas bordering the coffee plantations during application; - 7. establish a reduction plan for the use of pesticides, with specific, time-bound goals or targets;